pchanu023/pchanu023/README.md

 ## Hi there 👋

-Hello, My name is Phuchana Suvipat, but you can call me Sprite.
-I am currently pursuing a Bachelor's degree in Computer Science at Rajamangala University of Technology
+Hello, my name is Phuchana Suvipat, or you can call me Sprite.
+I am a Computer Science student and a beginner striving to improve myself.
+I am seeking an internship opportunity to gain experience and develop skills for a future career in technology.
-Phra Nakhon, Faculty of Science and Technology.
-I am seeking an internship opportunity to gain practical experience and enhance my skills in preparation for a future career in technology.
-I am a dedicated and enthusiastic individual with a strong willingness to learn and adapt to new challenges.
-I view this internship as a valuable chance to apply the knowledge I’ve gained from my studies to real-world situations, while also developing my teamwork and problem-solving abilities.
-I firmly believe that learning from mistakes is essential for self-improvement, and I am committed to growing from every experience.
-I would greatly appreciate the opportunity to contribute to your organization while continuing to learn and grow.
-Please be assured that I am ready to work hard and dedicate myself fully to achieving the best results.
-Thank you for considering my application.
+I am eager to apply my knowledge, enhance my teamwork and problem-solving skills, and grow through new challenges.
+I am committed to learning from my mistakes and using them to improve myself for the future.
 ---

 ### :hammer_and_wrench: Languages and Tools (basic):